Dallas Wire Fraud Lawyers

 Elements of Wire Fraud

-Generally speaking, wire fraud refers to any form of fraud that occurs via electronic means/communications, including regular and cellular phones, computers, email, the internet, radio, television, etc.
+Generally speaking, wire fraud refers to any form of fraud that occurs via electronic means/communications, including phones, computers, email, the Internet, radio, and television.

 In order to prove wire fraud, the prosecution must show beyond a reasonable doubt that:

 - The defendant either created or was a participant in a plan to defraud another person, company, or entity (typically, though not always, for monetary gain);

 - the use of “wire communications” to defraud was reasonably foreseeable; and